Highands99/convert2CAS/README.md

 2) CAS to Dataset mode: onverts a UIMA CAS JSON (not XMI) file to a dataset format, implicitly activated when the `--cas_file` parameter is provided.

-    - **Note** `--input` file should be the original dataset from which the `--cas_file` was generated before being imported into the text annotation tool.
+    - **Note** `--dataset` file should be the original dataset from which the `--cas_file` was generated before being imported into a text annotation tool.

 ### Arguments